GEUS-Glaciology-and-Climate/GCNet_positions/README.md

 Find figures [here](https://github.com/GEUS-Glaciology-and-Climate/GCNet_positions/tree/main/ATM/Figs).

 This work applies wwo scripts, first that to [find the closest ATM data](https://github.com/GEUS-Glaciology-and-Climate/GCNet_positions/blob/main/ATM/find_AWS_elev_from_ATM_data.py) and that to [estimate the elevation over time](https://github.com/GEUS-Glaciology-and-Climate/GCNet_positions/blob/main/analyze_AWS_elevs_including_ATM.py).
 Read inside the scripts for further info e.g. on obtaining raw ATM data.

+### Notes
+The dashed grey line is the fit to both the ATM data and the post-2019 GEUS GC-Net data (red squares).
+We don't recommend this fit because once the sites get their own GPS, we can estimate the site elevation more accurately through a fit of e.g. the pregious month of data.

+### Improvements
+Please suggest improvements using the issues link above.

 ## horizontal positions